j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 If the connection is successful, you should see a list of topics in your Kafka cluster.
 If you encounter any errors, double-check your credentials and network connectivity.

 ### 1.4 The Results
-When the application has completed iterating through the list of topics, it will produce two `.CSV` files and store them in the root folder of the application.
-The first `.CSV` file is the detail report containing for each topic, the computed average consumer throughput in MB/s, required throughput in MB/s, and then using those two numbers to compute the recommended partition count.
+The application automatically generates two comprehensive CSV reports for each Kafka Cluster that transform raw analysis into actionable insights:

+- **Detail Report CSV.**  For every topic analyzed, this report captures the topic’s average consumer throughput (MB/s), its required throughput (MB/s), and a calculated recommended partition count, ensuring precise alignment between workload demand and partitioning strategy.

+- **Summary Report CSV.**  Once all topics have been evaluated, this report consolidates the results into a high-level overview, providing a clear, data-driven snapshot of cluster-wide throughput patterns and partitioning recommendations.

- > The name of the CSV comprises of the `<KAFKA CLUSTER ID>-recommender-<CURRENT EPOCH TIME IN SECONDS>-detail-report.csv`.
-The current epoch time is to help with making the file name unique.
+ > The names of the CSV comprises of the `<KAFKA CLUSTER ID>-recommender-<CURRENT EPOCH TIME IN SECONDS WHEN THE APP STARTED>-detail-report.csv` and `<KAFKA CLUSTER ID>-recommender-<CURRENT EPOCH TIME IN SECONDS WHEN THE APP STARTED>-summary-report.csv`, respectively.

 ## 2.0 How the app calculates the recommended partition count
 The app uses the Kafka `AdminClient` to retrieve all Kafka Topics (based on the `TOPIC_FILTER` specified) stored in your Kafka Cluster, including the original partition count per topic.
 Then, it iterates through each Kafka Topic, calling the Confluent Cloud Metrics RESTful API to retrieve the topic’s average (i.e., the _Consumer Throughput_) and peak consumption in bytes over a rolling seven-day period.
 Next, it calculates the required throughput by multiplying the peak consumption by the `REQUIRED_CONSUMPTION_THROUGHPUT_FACTOR` (i.e., the _Required Throughput_).
 Finally, it divides the required throughput by the consumer throughput and rounds the result to the nearest whole number to determine the optimal number of partitions.